Print Bookmark

 At Blidworth near Mansfield in 1818, Thomas impregnated Mary Marshall and was ordered by the Church Wardens and Overseers of the Poor to pay five shillings for her ‘lying-in period’ and two shillings per week in her support - he married her in 1824.

 James4 born 1825 at Mansfield was a man of talent and wide interests, and is almost certainly attached to my5 branch as a photograph 1880 shows that his features are much the same as my6 uncle.
 James entered the Royal Academy and School of Art and is one of the seven pre-Raphaelite Brotherhood.
 He was a water color artist, poet, theatre critic, and stockbroker and lived in Broadmarsh, Nottingham.
-The Collinson’s still live at Mansfield but have ignored any attempt at communication7 .
+The Collinson’s still live at Mansfield but have ignored any attempt at communication.

 The Yorkshire Collinson’s seem to have fared well, there being several well placed families, and in the Yorkshire Records Office and York City Library there is a wealth of information.

-Thomas Barnard Collinson9, a native of Gateshead, North Yorkshire, was a captain in the Royal Navy and spent some time in New Zealand just after the settlement of the colony in 1840, In a letter to his mother - 1848 - he described in detail the great Wellington earthquake and gave a good physical description of two Maori chiefs who had been a bit troublesome.
-He eventually wrote “Seven Years on the Pacific Rim” (“as near as I can remember the title”10.
+Thomas Barnard Collinson, a native of Gateshead, North Yorkshire, was a captain in the Royal Navy and spent some time in New Zealand just after the settlement of the colony in 1840, In a letter to his mother - 1848 - he described in detail the great Wellington earthquake and gave a good physical description of two Maori chiefs who had been a bit troublesome.
+He eventually wrote “Seven Years on the Pacific Rim” (“as near as I can remember the title”).
 He had a relative Christopher Barnard Collinson who was vicar of Laxton Church in Nottinghamshire.Richard Collinson of Wensly in North Yorkshire was a tailor, he stole a bag of barley in 1733 and was sentenced at the Thirsk assizes to seven years transportation to Annapolis.

-Nothing is know the Scottish branch excepting for Angus Collinson who settled in New Zealand
+Nothing is known of the Scottish branch excepting for Angus Collinson who settled in New Zealand and was a water colour artist.

 There are Collinson’s in Australia, origin not know, and went there about 1840.”